xalaida/laravel-position/README.md

 ### Auto ordering

-The `orderByPosition` scope is not applied by default because the appropriate SQL-statement will be added to all queries, even where it is not required.
+The `orderByPosition` scope is not applied by default because the corresponding SQL statement will be added to all queries, even where it is not required.

-It is much easier to manually add the scope in all places where you actually need it.
+It is much easier to manually add the scope in all places where you need it.

-However, if you really want to enable auto-ordering, you can override `alwaysOrderByPosition` method in your model like this:
+However, if you want to enable auto-ordering, you can override the `alwaysOrderByPosition` method in your model like this:

 ```php
 public function alwaysOrderByPosition(): bool